charliecalvert/CloudNotes/Assignments/Git/GitHubPages.md

 git config --global user.email "Your email here"
 ```

-I believe that if you sign in with the Git GUI then you are also good at the command line to push and pull without a username and password.
-If not, check the credentials page [here][gitc].
-If not, questions to the discussion area.

 In your Git directory clone your repository.
 The exact command will depend on your git URL, but the basics are like this:

 ```bash